Should I Become a Hearing Officer?

 Sources: National Association of Hearing Officials, ok.gov, U.S. Bureau of Labor Statistics, New York State Career Mobility Office, Superior Court of California - Riverside, O*NET OnLine

 Step 1: Earn a Bachelor's Degree

 A bachelor's degree is the minimum necessary qualification to begin a career as a hearing officer.
 Programs in criminal justice or coursework in conflict resolution, public policy or history provide the skills and background required by employers, such as the ability to think critically and perform legal research.

-Since some agencies and the federal government require hearing officers to have a law degree, an individual planning to work in this occupation will most likely gain an advantage in terms of employability by completing law school.
-Some schools offer J.D./M.P.A (Master of Public Administration) dual degree programs that combine legal studies with administrative practices, or J.D./M.D.R. programs that combine the law degree with a Master of Dispute Resolution.
-This latter degree program offers coursework in communication and conflict, negotiation, advanced trial practice, restorative justice and many other subjects.
+Since a variety of agencies and the federal government require hearing officers to have a law degree, an individual planning to work in this occupation will most likely gain an advantage in terms of employability by completing law school.
+Some schools offer J.D./M.P.A. dual degree programs that combine legal studies with administrative practices.
+M.P.A. stands for Master of Public Administration.
+Schools may also offer J.D./M.D.R. programs that combine the law degree with a Master of Dispute Resolution.
+This latter degree program offers coursework in communication and conflict, negotiation, advanced trial practice, restorative justice, and many other subjects.
 While these joint degrees are not a requirement by most jurisdictions, they do provide applicable education for the position.

-Some jurisdictions recommend hearing officers to engage in continuing education.
-Courses can be found through one's state Office of Administrative Hearings, Bar Association or private organizations.
+In addition to certification, some jurisdictions recommend that hearing officers engage in continuing education, just like many other professions today.
+Courses can be found through one's state Office of Administrative Hearings, Bar Association, or through private organizations.